 General fund - is the main operating fund of the District.
 It accounts for all financial resources of the general government, except those required to be accounted for in another fund.
 This is a budgeted fund, and any fund balances are considered as resources available for use.
 Major revenue sources include local property taxes and federal and state funding.
 Expenditures include all costs associated with the daily operations of the schools except for programs funded for building repairs and maintenance, school construction, and debt service on bonds and other long-term debt.
 The General Fund also accounts for federal and state financed programs where restricted monies must be expended for specific programs.
 Project accounting is employed to maintain integrity for the various sources of these funds.
-The operation of the District's school cafeteria is reported as part of the General fund and consists of monies derived from federal and state financial assistance and food sales.

 Special Revenue funds - account for revenue sources that are restricted to expenditures for specific purposes (not including expendable trusts or major capital projects).
-The special revenue funds are composed of the District's Building Fund and Child Nutrition Fund.
+The special revenue funds are composed of the District's Building Fund, Child Nutrition Fund and Cooperative Fund.
 These are budgeted funds and any fund balances are considered as resources available for use.

-Building fund - consists mainly of monies derived from property taxes levied for the purpose of erecting, remodeling, repairing, or maintaining school buildings and for purchasing furniture, equipment and computer software to be used on or for school district property, for paying energy and utility costs, for purchasing telecommunications services, for paying fire and casualty insurance premiums for school facilities, for purchasing security systems, and for paying salaries of security personnel.
+Building Fund - consists mainly of monies derived from property taxes levied for the purpose of erecting, remodeling, repairing, or maintaining school buildings and for purchasing furniture, equipment and computer software to be used on or for school district property, for paying energy and utility costs, for purchasing telecommunications services, for paying fire and casualty insurance premiums for school facilities, for purchasing security systems, and for paying salaries of security personnel.